LSEG-API-Samples/Article.RD.TypeScript.Bun/README.md

 Before I am going further, there is some prerequisite, dependencies, and libraries that the project is needed.

-### Access to the RDP with the your desire Bulk file permission
+### Access to the RDP with the your Historical-Pricing, News and CFS file permissions

-This project uses RDP access credentials with the CFS Bulk file, Pricing History, and News permission.
+This project uses RDP access credentials with the CFS file, Pricing History, and News permissions.

 Please contact your LSEG representative to help you with the RDP account and services.